sbalan7/SIR-frontend/readme.md

-# GREGOR Data Analysis and SIR Frontend Testing
+# GREGOR Data Analysis and SIR Python Frontend

-SIR Frontend v0.03 - Added functionality to Profiles, need to fix readme
+SIR Frontend v0.10 - Minimal Functional Inversion Module Completed

+A Python based frontend to support and implement a variety of functions to interface the running of SIR, the FORTRAN based package to invert solar atmospheres.
+Requires matplotlib, numpy, mplcursors and os.

 TODO:
-1. Rewrite the functions into classes for a cleaner and more powerful library - ongoing.
-2. Add more support to plotting with matplotlib's API properly - done, needs testing.
+1. Need to add support for synthesis and response functions
+2. Need to complete support for lesser used aspects of the inversion process
+3. Need to improve robustness out of user input and capture more errors
-3. Add comments and clean up code - WIP
+4. Add comments and clean up code

+## Usage

 To analyse data from GREGOR, first extract information from the `\level1` fits files using standard IO operations.
 Once the Stokes parameters are extracted from these files, the `\frontend` package can be used to analyse this information.
 It is necessary to have this folder in the root directory of where the other code will be run to avoid a `ModuleNotFound` error.
 A suggestion is to create a different folder within this directory to allow for an easy manipulation of the SIR input and output files.
+Additionally, before using the package, make sure to edit the variable in the `__init__.py` file to reflect the path to the SIR FORTRAN code on your device.

 ```
 .